 This rider modifies the terms of your health plan.
 Please keep this rider with your Benefit Description for easy reference.

-The amount that you pay for certain covered diagnostic tests as described in your Benefit Description has been changed.
+The cost share amount you pay for outpatient advanced imaging tests as shown in your Schedule of Benefits has been changed as follows: